Notice

 PG info

-basic metadata about the PG’s creation epoch, the version for the most recent write to the PG, last epoch started, last epoch clean, and the beginning of the current interval.
-Any inter-OSD communication about PGs includes the PG info, such that any OSD that knows a PG exists (or once existed) also has a lower bound on last epoch clean or last epoch started.
+basic metadata about the PG’s creation epoch, the version for the most recent write to the PG, the last epoch started, the last epoch clean, and the beginning of the current interval.
+Any inter-OSD communication about PGs includes the PG info, such that any OSD that knows a PG exists (or once existed) and also has a lower bound on last epoch clean or last epoch started.

 PG log